NeXt-Warning-System/documentation/xws-message-web/README.md

 * Improve the real time advice being added to warning messages
 * Reduce the risk of errant messages being issued
 * Allow for a duty officer defined CAP based messaging service in the future
-* Allow for support for multiple languages in the future
+* Allow for support for multiple languages via automated translation services in the future

 ## Description of work

 TBC

 ### MVP

-* A simple, mobile ready step by step message sending experience
+* A simple, mobile friendly step by step message sending experience
+* Selection of real time information for editing
+* Selection of real time advice for editing
 * English only messages
+* Link for sending test messages via GOV.UK Notify - email and text

 ## Policy implications